pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

       > For troubleshooting failed registry authentication, see
       > [Troubleshoot using Tanzu Application Platform](../troubleshooting-tap/troubleshoot-using-tap.md)

 1. Confirm that your current Kubernetes context has a namespace associated with it.
-The **TANZU WORKLOADS** panel, on the left side of the VS Code Explorer tab, uses the namespace associated with your current Kubernetes context to populate the workloads from the cluster.
+   The **TANZU WORKLOADS** section of the **Explorer** view in the left Side Bar uses the namespace associated with your current Kubernetes context to populate the workloads from the cluster.

-   1. Open the Terminal.
-Use the keyboard shortcut (⌃⇧`), or go to **View** > **Terminal**. <!-- confirm this is a keyboard short cut -->
+   1. Open the Terminal by clicking **View** > **Terminal**.

    1. Ensure your current context has a default namespace by running: